thoughtspot/thoughtspot.github.io/_includes/content/set_locale.md

-The language that ThoughtSpot displays, the date format, and the currency format depend on the system locale.
+The language that ThoughtSpot displays depends on the system locale.
 If you set your browser locale or OS locale to one of ThoughtSpot's supported locales, ThoughtSpot automatically defaults to that locale.
 If your browser locale is not one of ThoughtSpot's supported locales, ThoughtSpot defaults to US English.

 It is simple to change this locale using the **Profile** interface.